 I was raised in a small village, I went to school there, I went to church there and I never really strayed too far away from the pond.
 I made some good friends, and spent a lot of my days just outside in the fields.
-I really can’t complain.
+Can’t complain really.

-When I was about 9, I started to take more interest into music, I began flute and violin lessons and I soon began to realise I had a love for singing.
+I started to take more interest into music.
+I began flute and violin lessons and I soon began to realise I had a love for singing.
 A friend of mine at the time told me about a Youth Musical Theatre group she went to and thought I’d enjoy, so I went along one week and just fell in love with it all.
 Soon after I started singing lessons with a family friend who was an opera singer.
 I did both Youth Musical Theatre and classical singing lessons for the next 5 years.

 After GCSEs I felt a need to change my school for sixth form.
-I don’t really know why, but I did.
-And ended up going to a sixth form college in Oxford, where I studied Drama, Philosophy and Ethics, Sociology and English Lit and Lang.
+I don’t really know why.
+But I did.
+And ended up going to a sixth form college in Oxford.
+There I studied Drama, Philosophy and Ethics, Sociology and English Lit and Lang.

-I wish I could tell you this was again pretty average, but it was far from it.
-A few weeks in I caught some sickness bug, and to put it in a nutshell, I never fully recovered, I was struggling to sleep or wake up and I couldn’t get out of bed, I took so much time off, too much time in fact.
-I dropped a subject after being told I was just being lazy.
+I wish I could tell you this was again pretty average.
+But it was far from it.
+A few weeks in I caught some sickness bug.
+And to put it in a nutshell, I never fully recovered.
+I was struggling to sleep or wake up and I couldn’t get out of bed.
+I took so much time off, too much time in fact.
+Dropped a subject after being told I was just being lazy.
 Then as of winter 2015 I was diagnosed with CFS/ME.
-And the next year was what seemed like a loosing battle, having then dropped a second subject and only doing 2 A levels.
+And the next year was what seemed like a loosing battle.
+Having then dropped a second subject and only doing 2 A levels.
 But that’s a story for another time.

-In 2013, I was accepted to be a part of the Oxfordshire unit going to the 23rd World Scout Jamboree in Japan in 2015.
+I was accepted to be a part of the Oxfordshire unit going to the 23rd World Scout Jamboree in Japan in 2015.
 I was chosen out of nearly 200 people to be one of 36 going.
-The summer of 2015 certainly came around quickly and I hopped on a plane to Japan for a life changing 3 week adventure.
+The summer of 2015 certainly came around quickly.
+And I hopped on a plane to Japan for a life changing 3 week adventure.

-My gap year didn’t start off very exciting however, I was slumped at home with nothing to do.
-So I decided to get on my laptop and make a blog, and EmilyyBecca was created.
+didn’t start off very exciting however.
+I was slumped at home with nothing to do.
+So I decided to get on my laptop and make a blog.
+And EmilyyBecca was created.
 I’ve spoken about my blog story a lot before so I won’t go into it too much but it’s such a pivotal thing for me I couldn’t not include it!

 Until Next Time,